Nissan Micra: Mexico

 One of the four factories which produce the Nissan Micra K13 is located in Mexico.

 The Nissan Micra K13 is called the Nissan March in Mexico and went on sale in late March 2011, it began production at the Aguascalientes plant in early March.

 The Nissan March is sold in 4 trim levels: Drive, Sense, Advance and SR.

 The base Drive trim level does not have air conditioning and rear window wipers and has black mirrors; this trim level also lacks a radio and comes with 14-inch steel wheels with wheel covers.

 The Sense trim level adds air conditioning, MP3 radio player, colour-coded mirrors and a rear window wiper.
 This model also comes with 14-inch steel wheels with wheel covers.

 The Advance trim level adds 15-inch alloy wheels an optional 4-speed automatic transmission and also adds 2 front airbags for the driver and passenger.

-The SR trim adds side skirts and a rear spoiler for a more sporty appearance and has the same alloy wheels only with a darker color.
+The SR trim adds side skirts and a rear spoiler for a more sporty appearance and has the same alloy wheels only with a darker colour.

 All trim levels come standard with a 5-speed manual transmission and with the 1.6-litre engine with 106 hp.

 It replaced the Nissan Platina in its assembly plant and lineup, plus the previous-generation Micra was sold in Mexico using the Micra name.

 Even though the March was meant to replace the Platina sedan, the Juke (using the same Micra platform) took the Micra's Mexican place after the 2011 model year.